Kent County Football Association

 The Kent County Football Association, now known as Kent FA, is the governing body of football in the county of Kent, England.
-It was formed in 1884 and has governed the game of football, under the aegis of The Football Association (FA), since that date.
+It was formed in 1881 and has governed the game of football, under the aegis of The Football Association (FA), since that date.
 The Kent FA controls, manages, regulates and promotes the game and its development at all levels within the County.
 The association operates 25 County Cups for its affiliated clubs at different age groups (from youth to veteran) and levels for both men and women.

 History

-An attempt was made in 1875 to form a football association in Kent but it was not until a meeting, initiated by Morgan Betts, at The Oval on 16 January 1884 that the Kent County Football Association (KCFA) came in to being.
-George Prall was elected as the first treasurer and Frederick Sewell as the first secretary.
-Sewell resigned the following year and was replaced as secretary by Edmund Charrington.
+An attempt was made in 1875 to form a football association in Kent but it was not until 1881 that the Kent County Football Association (KCFA) was formed by friends Mr George Prall (who became the treasurer) and Mr Morton Betts (the secretary).
+Three years later at a meeting initiated by Betts, held at The Oval on 16 January 1884, the association was revitalised with Lord Harris appointed as President and Mr Frederick Sewell and Prall elected to the honorary positions of secretary and treasurer respectively.
+Sewell resigned the following year and was replaced as secretary by Mr Edmund Charrington.
 In addition to ensuring the FA's and its own rules concerning players, clubs and matches were adhered to the KCFA also was involved in selecting and arranging inter-county matches for the Kent County team.
 From the 1885–86 season the association instigated the County Badge knock-out competition (the badge comprised a scarlet armlet with a silver Kentish horse on it).
 At a meeting of the association in late 1887, with Betts restored as secretary, both the rules for a Challenge Cup competition (known as the Kent Cup) to replace the Badge competition were agreed as were the bye-laws of the association: these included defining the administrative and management structure which included a committee comprising the association's officers (president, vice presidents, treasurer and secretary) together with twenty members chosen equally from four divisional (regional) committees with everyone to be elected at one of the two annual general meetings of the association, to which each member club could sent two representatives; these early bye-laws also stated that the association badge was to be a white horse on a blue shield.
 Two years later in 1889 another cup competition, the Junior Trophy, for junior status clubs was begun.
-Secretary Betts did not attend the association's general meeting in 1889 and in the ensuing vote of officers Mr A.G.O.
-Kennedy was elected as his replacement.
-Three years later in September 1892 owing to ill-health Kennedy resigned as secretary and Mr P. Leckie was elected to the post.
+Secretary Betts did not attend the association's general meeting in 1889 and in the ensuing vote of officers Mr Alfred Kennedy was elected as his replacement.
+Three years later in September 1892 owing to ill-health Kennedy resigned as secretary and Mr Peter Leckie was elected to the post.